 - Chipotle Powder - Jalapeno chilies that have been left on the bush late in the season to ripen into a deep red, then smoke-dried.
 These chilies are the workhorses of many Mexican kitchens, as they lend both smoky and spicy flavors.
 Add to a pot of beans or enchilada sauce.
 Mix with your salsa or guacamole for a flavor worlds beyond fresh chilies.

-- Serrano Salt - Bright red Serrano chilies slowly roasted for full flavor.
+- Chili Infused Salt - Bright red Serrano chilies slowly roasted for full flavor.
 Mixed with sea salt, it gives a spicy flavor with a hint of berry.
 Great addition to spicy sauces or sprinkled on rice & beans, fajitas.
 Even use with sweet fruit such as mango or pineapple to make a non-traditional salsa.

 - Cumin seeds - Closely resemble caraway, but conjure a flavor from a completely different part of the world than it's eastern-European relative.
 To capture cumin's full flavor potential, first toast the amount of seeds needed for your recipe in a dry skillet until fragrant.
 Then, grind coarsely and use liberally as a poultry rub or pair with coriander and add to your next batch of roasted sweet potatoes or squash.